 Wanting to pursue further training and expertise in Liver Disease/Transplant Medicine, I left New York City for Omaha, Nebraska.
 I completed my Fellowship training in Gastroenterology, Hepatology, and Transplant Medicine at University of Nebraska Medical Center.

 Thinking I would head back immediately to New York City, I instead relocated to Houston, Texas in 1994, joining the faculty at University of Texas Medical School-Houston.
 In 1996, I became Medical Director of Transplant Hepatology at University of Texas Medical School.
-In the spring of 1999, I left this full-time position at University of Texas Medical School to form a private practice.
+In the Spring of 1999, I left this full-time position at University of Texas Medical School to form a private practice.
 At about the same time, I was named Medical Director of the newly formed St. Luke's Texas Liver Institute at St. Luke's Episcopal Hospital, Houston, Texas.
-In the spring of 2001, I formed Liver Specialists of Texas.
+In the Spring of 2001, I formed Liver Specialists of Texas.

 In 2007, I accepted the position of Medical Director of the Center for Liver Disease and Transplantation at The Methodist Hospital.
 The Methodist Hospital, earning worldwide recognition since 1919, is nationally ranked in 12 specialities by U.S. News and World Reports.

-When not practicing medicine, I am an avid photographer, currently completing his latest project, “ Great Hands of Texas”, a collection of hand photographs of some of Texas' greatest living legends.
+When not practicing medicine, I am an avid photographer, currently completing my latest project, “ Great Hands of Texas”, a collection of hand photographs of some of Texas' greatest living legends.
 Many of these photographs are proudly displayed in the office.
 I enjoy backpacking, having traveled throughout North America, backpacking and climbing through some of the most picturesque areas of the world.

 For years, I have been a radio buff.
 Growing up in New York we listened to some of the greatest AM and FM stations in the country.
 In our home, the radio was always on, with my Mom especially tuning into the likes of Barry Gray and Bob Grant on the talk radio side, and 1010 WINS News for local and national news.
 Remember, this was long before the internet.
 When I lived abroad, having had a feeling of isolation, tuning into the radio at night allowed me to pick up the BBC World News, Voice of America, Armed Forces Radio, and scattered, hard to tune in, American AM stations.
-At times, listening to the radio was the best form of entertainment-and it served me just fine.
+At times, listening to the radio was the best form of entertainment -- and it served me just fine.